iamkenos/ellie/docs/DETAILED_GUIDE.md

     # This is a comment below the scenario description

     When I open the url "https://webdriver.io/"
-    Then I expect the ".projectTitle" element text to be "WEBDRIVER I/O" And I expect the page title to be "WebdriverIO · Next-gen browser and mobile automation test framework for Node.js" When I click the "//a[text()='Get Started']" element Then I expect the "#docsNav" element to be displayed
+    Then I expect the ".hero__subtitle" element text to contain "Next-gen browser" And I expect the page title to be "WebdriverIO · Next-gen browser and mobile automation test framework for Node.js | WebdriverIO"
+    When I click the "//a[text()='Get Started']" element Then I expect the ".navbar__items" element to be displayed

   Scenario: Page object model: meta style
     This is an example of writing tests using page object model.